 On May 27, 2009, a 22-year-old Singaporean student came back to Singapore from New York City.
 But she did not come back alone.
 She brought back a contagious virus called H1N1 which was causing a pandemic in North America.
 This H1N1, commonly known as the swine flu, eventually infected 60 million people in the world and killed more than 18,000 people.

 Everybody remembers SARS which happened in 2003.
-But do you recall the swine flu epidemic which happened just 10 years ago?
+But do you recall the swine flu epidemic (H1N1) which happened in 2009?
 You probably don’t.

 Was it because Singapore was safer then?
 No!